MateuszOrt/My-repository/README.md

-# These are some projects that i have done in Python using libraries NymPy, Pandas, Matplotlib and more.
+# Welcome to my Repository.
+Have a look at some of my projects focused on Big Data, done during studies.
+Enjoy